DecisionsDev/decisions-on-kafka/docs/chapters/subscenario2.md

-## Scenario 2 :  1 Client Application Sending several payload to N Decision Services
+## Scenario 2 :  Load balancing between two Decision Services

 The goal of this sub-scenario is to show the load balancing between two Decision Services.